 How does Brain Retraining Work?

 Brain retraining uses the principles of neuroplasticity and learning to assist us in changing these brain pathways.
 The processes used in brain retraining programs must be repeatedly regularly over a period of approximately six months to make lasting changes in the brain.
-That doesn't mean it takes six months to start seeing result.
+That doesn't mean it takes six months to start seeing results.
 Many people notice positive differences earlier on in the process.
 It is not enough to understand the concepts, the tools have to be actively implemented and repeated to create the alternative pathways and make them dominant.

 Which Brain Retraining Program Should I Use?